 "I think that God's purpose for me was to do exactly what I do, to design for an opera company like the Moores Opera Center so that those kids feel like they're on the Metropolitan Opera stage.
 (This job) has changed my life."

 Supporting students at UH through beneficiary designations of bequests in the will, as Guthrie did, can be can be a very simple process.
-For more information on this and other types of planned gifts, contact Office of Gift Planning at
+For more information on this and other types of planned gifts, contact Andrea Olczak at